How do I know whether the location I am interested in is available for the scheme I am applying to?

 Can I prepare beforehand?

-I have not completed the online assessment within the five days' allowance, can I request additional time?
+I have not completed the online assessment within the 5 days allowance, can I request additional time?

 No, we will be unable to extend the deadline that we have provided.
 The only time we will allow an extension will be for exceptional circumstances in which case you will be expected to inform the early careers recruitment team as soon as possible.